panoptic-labs/docs/docs/developers/V1.0/contract.CollateralTracker.md

 ### _sellCollateralRatio

-Get the (sell) collateral ratio that is paid when a short option is minted at a specific pool utilization.
+Get the base collateral requirement for a short leg at a given pool utilization.

 *This is computed at the time the position is minted.*